adonisjs/v5-docs/content/guides/database/introduction.md

 ```

 ## Read/write replicas
-AdonisJS supports **read/write replicas** as first class citizen.
+AdonisJS supports **read/write replicas** as a first-class citizen.
 You can configure one write database server, along with multiple read servers.
-All read queries are sent to the read servers in **round-robin fashion** and write queries are sent to the write server.
+All read queries are sent to the read servers in **round-robin fashion**, and write queries are sent to the write server.

 :::note

 Lucid does not perform any data replication for you.
-You have to still rely on your database server for that.
+So you still have to rely on your database server for that.

 :::